Ricardicus/keyboard-synth/README.md

 # Keyboard synth

-A little experimentation with OpenAL and audio signal processing in general lead me to this project idea.
+A little experimentation with OpenAL and audio signal processing in general led me to this project idea.
 Play music with the computer keyboard.